zannallan/just-your-type/README.md

   <br>Must be a **minimum of two sentences**—more the better to allow you to fully explore a design.
 - Design a creative webpage using HTML & CSS only. **No images.**
 - Make it responsive and interesting with thoughtful use of colour, type & responsiveness.
-- Consider it a type project—and not just a website.
+- **Consider it a type project—and not just a website.**
-- Thoughtfully choose a type scale, not just the default, unless you can justify your reason.
+- Thoughtfully choose a type scale—not just the default, unless you can justify your reason.
 - Be creative.
 Use modular CSS to push your concept.
 - *Some inspiration:* [100 Days of Type](http://100daysoffonts.com/), [Typewolf](http://www.typwolf.com)
 - *Run it through Markbot and make sure it passes all the checks.*